Atry/scalajs-all-in-one-template/README.md

-# The All-in-One Scala.js web project template
+# The All-in-One Scala.js static web project template
 [![Build Status](https://travis-ci.org/Atry/Binding.scala-template.svg?branch=master)](https://travis-ci.org/Atry/Binding.scala-template)

 This repository is a template of the basic structure for a Scala.js web project, contains all the best technologies in Scala.js community since 2019: